 - Using strong emotions as a source of growth and change instead of hate and blame;

 - Consciously dealing with the root cause of past emotional pain.

-Self-reflection plays a crucial role in examining the reasons behind your behavior and gaining enough awareness to avoid creating the same issues in the next relationship.
+Self-reflection plays a crucial role in gaining enough awareness to avoid creating the same issues in the next relationship.

 Divorce is usually seen in a negative light due to its adversarial nature.
 In an environment of anger and distrust, divorcing couples fight each other for their share.
 What is often lost is a perspective of the greater good, especially for the sake of the children.
-However, when they engage in conscious uncoupling, it can be amutual process, where they can break up with honour and integrity, coming out stronger and wiser.
+However, when they engage in conscious uncoupling, it can be a mutual process.
+Couples can can break up with honour and integrity, coming out stronger and wiser.

 “For learning to live happily even after, finding a way to forgive the unforgivable, and to move forward in life graciously with hope in our hearts… may very well be the essence of what it is to truly love each other.”

 —Katherine Woodward Thomas, from Conscious Uncoupling: 5 Steps to Living Happily Even After

 If you’re thinking about hiring a divorce lawyer, you probably know you need help bringing your divorce to a successful conclusion.